Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 Bookkeeping is the foundation, but tax planning is the roof that protects your assets.
 Most contractors in the Dallas-Fort Worth area operate as S-Corps to minimize self-employment taxes.
 However, as your revenue grows, the complexity of your tax obligations increases.

-We often see contractors who are technically profitable but have zero cash because they haven't planned for their Franchise Tax Report filing or their quarterly estimated payments.
-In Texas, while we don't have a state income tax, the Franchise Tax can catch growing businesses off guard if their bookkeeping isn't structured to track "Cost of Goods Sold" (COGS) accurately.
+We often see contractors who are technically profitable but have zero cash because they haven’t planned for their Franchise Tax Report filing or their quarterly estimated payments.
+In Texas, while we don’t have a state income tax, the Franchise Tax can catch growing businesses off guard if their bookkeeping isn’t structured to track “Cost of Goods Sold” (COGS) accurately.
+For 2026, the no-tax-due threshold remains at $2.47 million in total revenue, but even businesses under that threshold still need to file their Public Information Report.

 By maintaining clean, job-costed books throughout the year, our team can perform proactive tax planning.
 We don’t just tell you what you owe in April; we help you strategize in October.
 This might include: